 - No trans fats or saturated fats, which is part of a heart healthy diet

-- Excellent source of vitamin D, that provides energy and helps regulate digestion (look for one of the common varieties of almond milk that has been fortified with the vitamin)
+- May contain vitamin D, which provides energy and helps regulate digestion (look for one of the common varieties of almond milk that has been fortified with the vitamin)

-- High riboflavin content, an essential B vitamin that stirs up metabolism (here too, look for a fortified variety)
+- May contain riboflavin, an essential B vitamin that stirs up metabolism (here too, look for a fortified variety)

 - Unsweetened varieties have no sugar